theLeonardoLima/docs/en/development/testing.rst

 .. versionadded:: 5.1.0
     ``replaceRequest()`` was added.

-Testing Actions Protected by CsrfComponent or SecurityComponent
+Testing Actions Protected by CsrfMiddleware or FormProtectionComponent
 ---------------------------------------------------------------

-When testing actions protected by either SecurityComponent or CsrfComponent you can enable automatic token generation to ensure your tests won't fail due to token mismatches::
+When testing actions protected by either ``CsrfProtectionMiddleware`` or ``FormProtectionComponent`` you can enable automatic token generation to ensure your tests won't fail due to token mismatches::